Our Therapists

 Psychologist, NY & CT

 Dr. Wong believes that "one size does not fit all" and finds that the best method for engaging one in therapy is by utilizing an integrative approach combining psychodynamic therapy, Cognitive Behavioral Therapy (CBT), and Dialetical Behavioral Therapy (DBT).
+Dr. Wong also specializes in parent coaching and specialized parent treatment programs such as Supportive Parenting for Anxious Childhood Emotions (SPACE).

 Learn more about Dr. Wong here: Psychology Today | Linkedin